Moldex3D Hot Topic Blog: The Key to Good Quality Moulded Parts: A Proper Hot Runner System

 November 28th, 2018

-In the plastic injection molding industry, a hot runner system is commonly used to reduce production cost and improving product quality.
+In the plastic injection moulding industry, a hot runner system is commonly used to reduce production cost and improving product quality.
 There are many advantages of using a hot runner system; for example, saving resin materials, shortening cycle time, reducing stress and saving energy.
 Based on the design of nozzles, there are two types of hot runner systems: open gate system and valve gate system.
 An open gate system is where melted plastic is injected into the mold cavity directly, leaving some tiny marks on the molded part.
 In a valve gate system, a valve pin is used to control the hot runner nozzle to open and close so that the melted plastic will not be stringing and drooling at the tip.
 Valve gate hot runner systems include two main types, individual stem actuation and plate actuation.
 Both have their own advantages and disadvantages.
-The valve gate hot runner system with individual stem actuation is mainly for large part designs since it is a simple and cost-effective method that can easily integrate with the mold.
+The valve gate hot runner system with individual stem actuation is mainly for large part designs since it is a simple and cost-effective method that can easily integrate with the mould.
 The valve gate hot runner system with plate actuation can guarantee all valve pin actions exactly at the same time and are suitable for high cavitation applications.
-At the mold design stage, one of the most important design decisions is about the hot runner system.
-How to quickly evaluate different options mentioned above and figure out the most cost-effective solution is a challenge for the mold-makers and molders.
+At the mould design stage, one of the most important design decisions is about the hot runner system.
+How to quickly evaluate different options mentioned above and figure out the most cost-effective solution is a challenge for the mold-makers and moulders.

 For the above mentioned issues, CAE simulation enables users to predict and evaluate the pros and cons of the effects and then determine a suitable hot runner system design for manufacturing needs with scientific methods.
 Moldex3D enables engineers to individually specify each nozzle with open gates or valve gates in a multi-drop hot runner system.
 Grouping during valve gate assignment allows users to control valve gate actions of multiple drops simultaneously and efficiently when they are specifying and modifying the process conditions.
 Moldex3D provides complete and flexible parameter setting in valve gate controls.
 Primarily, the valve gate initial status in each valve gate group can be set to open or close.
-For each valve gate group, multiple control points can be set according to custom molding process needs and from there, provide six different types of trigger option to switch the valve gate status during filling and packing stages.
+For each valve gate group, multiple control points can be set according to custom moulding process needs and from there, provide six different types of trigger option to switch the valve gate status during filling and packing stages.
 Second, in a same valve gate group, it allows mixing types of each control options and points for various and advanced requirements.
 Furthermore, all valve gates in default will shut off automatically at end of packing to behave as in most realistic cases.

 The following example shows an LCD monitor cover with a 5-drop hot nozzle design.
 A Valve gate hot runner system is adopted in this case and sequential valve gate control will be applied to the molding condition to eliminating weld lines.
 The five nozzles are organized into 3 groups (Fig. 1).